AlirezaRaad/LifeManager/README.md

-# Why I made LM(LifeManager)?
+# ❓ Why I Made LM (LifeManager)

-I have a lot of time slippage in my life and time passes without me realizing what I was doing with my time,So I decided to use my knowledge and make a python package that I track my day with better precision and then make a telegram interface for to use this everywhere using a telegramBOT.
+I often found myself losing track of time—hours would pass without a clear sense of what I had actually done, And I had this time slippage in my life; So I decided to use my programming skills to build a Python package that helps me monitor and manage my day with greater precision.

+LifeManager (LM) not only helps me track how I spend my time, but it also includes both a **Local UI interface** and a **Telegram bot**, so I can log and manage my activities from anywhere.

 ____
-# What is LifeManager?
+## What is LifeManager?

-It is basically a program that helps you track you daily tasks and expense and then you can get a report on what you done or how much you spend on something.
-You can get chart and excel files for your spend time and money.
+LifeManager is a program designed to help you track your daily tasks and monitor your banking expenses.
+It provides detailed reports on what you have accomplished and how much you have spent in various categories.

+Additionally, LifeManager can generate charts and export data to Excel files, helping you visualize and analyze your time and money management more effectively.

 # How to set it up